What We Can't Burn

 by Tom Osborn and Eve Driver

-Forming an unlikely friendship amid the fossil fuel divestment campaign at Harvard University, Kenyan clean energy entrepreneur Tom Osborn and American climate writer and strategist Eve Driver reckon with coming of age in a generation confused and divided about how to save itself, the meaning of ‘climate justice’, and what it will take to build a global climate movement.
+Forming an unlikely friendship amid the fossil fuel divestment campaign at Harvard, Kenyan clean energy entrepreneur Tom Osborn and American climate writer and strategist Eve Driver reckon with coming of age in a generation confused and divided about how to save itself, the meaning of ‘climate justice’, and what it will take to build a global climate movement.

 Quantity: